 Nicomen Island, Deroche, Dewdney, Dewdney Peninsula, Hatzic and the Mission flats were flooded – a total of 13,135 acres of agricultural land.
 514 houses were destroyed, alongside barns and other buildings.
 A large number of livestock and crops had vanished.
 Fortunately, no human lives were lost in the Mission region, although there were ten deaths in other areas of the Valley.

 The aftermath was challenging to everyone.
 Residents returned to their homes and were met by the smell of the rotting animal carcasses.
 Sludge coated all surfaces in the houses up to the water line and anything it touched was permanently stained black.
 Wooden floors and cabinets were warped, crockery was smashed and household furniture disintegrated when touched.

 The Provincial Government spent over twenty million dollars of funding across the province for the rebuilding of infrastructure, with the majority of those millions absorbed in the Fraser Valley.
-Paying for housing, seeds, feed, and poultry helped farmers begin to reconstruct their lives.
-No recompense existed for lost crops or personal possessions.
+While this helped pay for housing, seeds, feed, and poultry and helped farmers begin to reconstruct their lives, no recompense existed for lost crops or personal possessions.